Pullusb/MatNameFromColor/README.md

 *Color node* - Inverse of previous, set viewport color on the first node connected to Surface material output

+#### updates:

+  - 2018/07/22 - 0.3:
+    added *Affect all slots of selection* (check box).
+Allow to work on active object or every materials associated with selected objects

 #### note:
 this addon use *webcolors* module (will propose to download automatically at first use)